Snowflake-Labs/sfquickstarts/site/sfguides/src/building_a_sports_prediction_model_with_snowpark_ml/building_a_sports_prediction_model_with_snowpark_ml.md

 >
 > Please make sure you have downloaded the following [git repo](https://github.com/Snowflake-Labs/sfguide-sporting-events-prediction-using-snowpark-ml).

 If you do not have a Snowflake account, you can register for a [Snowflake free 30-day trial](https://trial.snowflake.com).
 The cloud provider (AWS, Azure, Google Cloud), and Region (US East, EU, e.g.) do _not_ matter for this lab.
-However, we suggest you use AWS US-West in order to get access to all features.
+However, we suggest you select the region which is physically closest to you.

 To easily follow the instructions, resize your browser windows so you can view this Quickstart and your Snowflake environment side-by-side.
 If possible, even better is to use a secondary display dedicated to the Quickstart.